ruby/www.ruby-lang.org/en/news/_posts/2022-12-25-ruby-3-2-0-released.md

 ### MJIT

 * The MJIT compiler is re-implemented in Ruby as `ruby_vm/mjit/compiler`.
-* MJIT compiler is executed under a forked Ruby process instead of doing it in a native thread called MJIT worker. [[Feature #18968]]
+* MJIT compiler is executed under a forked process instead of doing it in a native thread called MJIT worker. [[Feature #18968]]
     * As a result, Microsoft Visual Studio (MSWIN) is no longer supported.
 * MinGW is no longer supported. [[Feature #18824]]